-Received: 12 March 2023 Accepted: 13 March 2023 Published: 17 March 2023
+Received: 12 March 2023 Accepted: 13 March 2023 Published: 16 March 2023

 Copyright: © 2023 by the authors.
 Licensee MDPI, Basel, Switzerland.
-This article is an open access article distributed under the terms and conditions of the Creative Commons Attribution (CC BY) license (https://creativecommons.org/licenses/by/4.0/).

-Belling, Werner Eissner, John Tully, and me.
+This article is an open access article distributed under the terms and conditions of the Creative Commons Attribution (CC BY) license (https:// creativecommons.org/licenses/by/ 4.0/). on a visit late in 1966, Mike Seaton told me about his plans and offered me a position on the project.
+The European Space Research Organisation (ESRO) provided the required grant.
+Mike also told me that a grant had already been found for Werner Eissner.
+Early in 1967, the group was formed with four members: John Belling, Werner Eissner, John Tully, and me.
 In a long session, Seaton explained the task.
 We should organise the way we felt best.
 He would always be available for advice but did not want to be involved in details.
 However, as Belling and Tully were also involved in other tasks, the atomic structure group was soon reduced to Eissner and me.